XanderZhou2022/FINCARDS/README.md

 ## FINCARDS Retrieval Pipeline (ACL)

-This repository contains the implementation of the **FINCARDS** retrieval pipeline used in our ACL paper.
+This repository contains the implementation of the **FINCARDS** retrieval pipeline used in our paper.
 The pipeline operates in **four stages**:

 - **Stage 0a (`stage0_generate_cards.py`)**: